Dark Web Monitoring for Healthcare: Protect Patient Data

 The attack exploits a simple reality: people reuse passwords.
 A password leaked from a shopping site might also work for the victim’s corporate VPN.

 Social engineering bypasses technical controls by manipulating people.
-Attackers impersonate IT support, executives, or trusted vendors to trick employees into revealing credentials.
+Attackers impersonate IT support or executives to trick employees into revealing credentials.

-Phone-based social engineering has become increasingly sophisticated.
-Attackers research their targets, reference real projects and colleagues, and create urgency to prevent victims from thinking critically.
+Phone-based social engineering has gotten more convincing.
+Attackers research their targets and reference real projects to build trust.
+They create urgency to prevent victims from thinking critically.

 Criminal marketplaces sell credentials at scale.
 Fresh corporate VPN credentials might sell for $50-500.
 Combo lists containing millions of credentials sell for a few dollars.